denisreilly/ntp-bcp/CommentsRescorlaDiscuss.md

 DR: The clients have no way of knowing whether anycast is in use. so it's up to whoever is setting up the Anycast-based time transfer network to come to the determination that any small shifts can be tolerated.
 I guess there is an assumption here that the network operators know what the use case of their users are.

 So perhaps we can change to "It is RECOMMENDED that network operators only deploy anycast NTP in environments where operators know these small shifts can be tolerated in the applications being synchronized by their anycast NTP servers.

+DS: I don't now much of anycast.
+But from what I deduce your reply should acknowledge Eric's concerns.